jmrphy/plato_lacan/plato_lacan.md

 demonstrate that this enigmatic and overtly politicized opening of the *Republic* memorializes a dialectical relationship, always present but repressed, between political forces and the “pure thought” of philosophical theory.
 Along these lines it is shown how Plato situates even the very philosophical high point of the *Republic*, the theory of forms, in a political topology.

+8,273 words and 3 figures.

 <!--BREAK-->